jbzdarkid/TFWiki-scripts/README.md

 - `wanted_templates.py`: Searches for template transclusions which don't exist, usually indicative of a typo.

 ## Monthly reports
+- `bad_fragments`: Searches for pages which link to other pages but to incorrect section headers.
 - `displaytitles.py`: Searches for pages with duplicate displaytitles, which show a gross-looking error message.
 - `duplicate_files.py`: Finds all identical files, and sorts them by usage count.
 - `edit_stats.py`: Provides some statistics about user editing habits on the wiki, along with a list of the top 100 editors by edit count